jonathanjma/jonathanjma.github.io/_experiences/cognotrain.md

 ---
 layout: page
-title: Software Engineering Intern @ CognoTrain
+title: SWE Intern @ CognoTrain
 description: CognoTrain is a startup developing a personalized cognitive training app for
     Alzheimer's patients to help improve their memory and quality of life
 img: assets/img/cognotrain.png